hargoniX/master/thesis/thesis.typ

 #pagebreak(weak: true)

-= Related Work (1-1.5P) <sect_related>
+= Related Work (1P) <sect_related>
-Many counterexample-finding techniques have been integrated with @ITP systems before.
+Many counterexample-finding techniques have been integrated with @ITP systems in the past.
 These techniques can generally be located somewhere on a spectrum between concrete execution and fully symbolic reasoning.